 • Great Awakening | Definition, Summary, Key Figures, Significance, Effects, & Facts | Britannica

 • The First Great Awakening revitalized religious piety.
 It swept through the American colonies between the 1730s and the 1770s.
-That revival was part of a much broader movement, an evangelical upsurge taking place simultaneously on the other side of the Atlantic, most notably in England, Scotland, and Germany.
+That revival was part of a much broader movement, an evangelical upsurge on the other side of the Atlantic, most notably in England, Scotland, and Germany.
 Religious enthusiasm quickly spread from the Presbyterians of the Middle Colonies to the Congregationalists (Puritans) and Baptists of New England.
-In all these Protestant cultures during the middle decades of the eighteenth century, A new Age of Faith rose to counter the Age of Enlightenment’s currents, reaffirming the view that being genuinely religious meant trusting the heart rather than the head, prizing feeling more than thinking, and relying on biblical revelation rather than human reason.
+It spread to all of the Protestant denominations during the middle decades of the eighteenth century, A new Age of Faith rose to counter the Age of Enlightenment’s influences.
+Reaffirming being genuinely religious meant trusting the heart rather than the head, prizing feeling more than thinking, and relying on biblical revelation rather than human reason.
 By the eve of the American Revolution, the evangelical converts accounted for about ten percent of all southern churchgoers.
-They put, in place, the appeal of evangelical Christianity to men and women living on both sides of the Atlantic during the latter half of the eighteenth century.
-George Whitefield (Church of England) allied with other Anglican ecclesiastics who shared his evangelical bent, notably John and Charles Wesley.
-Together, they led a movement to reform the Church of England (much as the Puritans had attempted earlier to reform that church), which resulted in the founding of the Methodist Church.
-After 1739, Whitefield preached everywhere in the American colonies, often drawing audiences so large that they had to be held outdoors.
-His sermons were primarily theatrical hellfire ones in nature.
-(Note: hellfire theatrics won’t work this time around).
-The Log College (Princeton University) academically kicked things off.
-They sent missionaries out to the Southern states/territories.
+This put in place the appeal of evangelical Christianity to men and women living on both sides of the Atlantic during the latter half of the eighteenth century.

 • The long-term effects of the Great Awakening were the decline of Quakers, Anglicans, and Congregationalists.
 Concurrently, the Presbyterians and the Baptists were on the uptick.
 It also caused the emergence of Black Protestantism throughout the South.
 Religious tolerance grew.
 Denominationalism grew.
 Inner peace was at hand.

 • The Great Awakening represented a reaction against the increasing secularization of society and the corporate and materialistic nature of the principal church of American society.
-Ditto for all of Europe too!
+Ditto for all of Europe, too!

 • The Second Great Awakening and Utopian Societies - ppt video online download